OMG! Relive Holly Willoughby’s INCREDIBLE image overhaul

 Holly Willoughby

-We saw a whole new side to Holly when she had a sexy makeover in October for a Diet Coke advert.
+We saw a whole new side to Holly when she had a sexy makeover for a Diet Coke advert.
 And it’s amazing!

 Credit: Diet Coke